Stay Calm and Reassuring

 Don’t Forget About You

-In order for your child to succeed, they need a calm, supported parent or caregiver to feel secure.- Take time for your own emotional needs too.
+In order for your child to succeed, they need a calm, supported parent or caregiver to feel secure.

 - Connect with other adults, rest when you can, and avoid turning to unhealthy coping tools like alcohol or excessive screen time.